 SharePoint workflows play critical roles in transforming your business process digitally.
 The followings are some of the vital roles that enable effective and actionable workflow automation in any business process:

 1. Automation in Document Approval

-SharePoint workflows automate your business data, documents, and files management so that these tasks can become faster, error-free, and consistent.
+SharePoint workflow automates your business data, documents, and file management so that these tasks can become faster, error-free, and consistent.
 You can utilize the Approval workflow of SharePoint to automatically route business documents through several stakeholders for speedy approval or rejection.